jakowenko/double-take/README.md

     key:
     # number of seconds before the request times out and is aborted
     timeout: 15
+    # require opencv to find a face before processing with detector
+    opencv_face_required: false

   facebox:
     url:
     # number of seconds before the request times out and is aborted
     timeout: 15
+    # require opencv to find a face before processing with detector
+    opencv_face_required: false
 ```

 ### `schedule`